 In the United States, it is legal for similar robo advising services to manage client funds with little or no involvement of an advising representative.
 This lack of direct regulation has cast a shroud of doubt around the legitimacy of the industry.
 The two major financial regulatory bodies in the United States, FINRA and the SEC, issued a joint warning about robo advisors in May of 2015, saying that these services often make assumptions or recommendations based upon faulty information, wrong assumptions or circumstances that have no bearing on the client.
 It also said that the questionnaires that these platforms use can be incomplete, ambiguous and misleading and may be designed to lead the user to solutions that use proprietary investments, such as a specific fund or other investment company.

 In Canada, however, this simply isn’t the case.
 Robo advisors are actually regulated to a much greater extent than most traditional advisors.
 The fact is, robo advisors have no choice when it comes to upholding their fiduciary duty, whereas traditional financial advisors have more flexibility to maximize their own profits.
-Regulations in Canada mandate that robo advisors must register as portfolio managers, which means that they have a legal obligation to act as a fiduciary on behalf of their clients.
+Regulations in Canada mandate that robo advisors must register as portfolio managers, which means that they have a legal obligation to act as fiduciaries on behalf of their clients.

 This is in direct contrast to the conventional industry, where nearly anybody can label themselves as a ‘financial advisor,’ and provide advice while not being legally bound to a set of regulations which enforce their status as a fiduciary to their clients.
-In short, when you are dealing with an in-person financial advisor you do not actually know whether they have your best interests at heart, whereas with a robo advisor you are legally guaranteed that they in-fact, do.
+In short, when you are dealing with an in-person financial advisor you do not actually know whether they have your best interests at heart, whereas with a robo advisor you are legally guaranteed that they in fact, do.

 Finally, because robo advisors are the new entrants into a heavily-dominated sector, it is in the best interest of companies operating them to provide their clients with top-quality advising.
 The underlying profit motive which can influence the advice given by traditional financial advisors is completely removed by the flat-fee structure typically used by these new systems, and the only goal is to build the reputability of the new industry by providing clients with quality, unbiased advice.
-Continuing to act in their clients’ best interests by disclosing potential conflicts and justifying their investment choices in a clear and concise manner could very well be the key to the future success of the robo advisor model, and this is well-known in the industry.
+Continuing to act in their client’s best interests by disclosing potential conflicts and justifying their investment choices in a clear and concise manner could very well be the key to the future success of the robo advisor model, and this is well-known in the industry.

 Investors needn’t worry about letting an electronic system (or “robot advisor”) manage their portfolios, in fact, they should be much more concerned about receiving poor or biased advice from a traditional financial advisor!